JuliaApproximation/FastTransforms.jl/README.md

 ## Fast orthogonal polynomial transforms

-The 34 orthogonal polynomial transforms are listed in `FastTransforms.kind2string.(0:33)`.
+The orthogonal polynomial transforms are listed in `FastTransforms.Transforms` or `FastTransforms.kind2string.(instances(FastTransforms.Transforms))`.
 Univariate transforms may be planned with the standard normalization or with orthonormalization.
 For multivariate transforms, the standard normalization may be too severe for floating-point computations, so it is omitted.
 Here are two examples:

 ### The Chebyshev--Legendre transform